Zone System: Histograms

 Most high-end digital cameras allow viewing a histogram of the tonal distribution of the captured image.
 This histogram, which shows the concentration of tones, running from dark on the left to light on the right, can be used to judge whether a full tonal range has been captured, or whether the exposure should be adjusted, such as by changing the exposure time, lens aperture, or ISO speed, to ensure a tonally rich starting image.
+A technique called ETTR (exposing to the right) based on histogram reading rather than exposure metering is shown to be more appropriate for digital sensors to extract more visual information out of them for further processing in editing.

 Misconceptions and criticisms

 The Zone System gained an early reputation for being complex, difficult to understand, and impractical to apply to real-life shooting situations and equipment.